Custom Blinds Shop

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool modifies cart contents and enumerates specific operations (add, remove, set, clear), which differentiates it from sibling tools like create_cart or get_cart.
+Description clearly states the tool modifies an open cart before checkout, and specifies operations (add, remove, set, clear).
+It is distinct from sibling tools like create_cart or get_cart, though could explicitly contrast with them.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.